spray/sbt-revolver/README.md

   of its sources have been changed, no restart necessary (requires [JRebel], which is free for Scala development)

 Even though _sbt-revolver_ works great with [spray] on [spray-can] there is nothing _spray_-specific to it.
 It can be used with any Scala application as long as there is some object with a `main` method.
-(Note that _sbt-revolver_ is incompatible with the [xsbt-web-plugin], which has its own way of managing the running of your application in the background).

 ## Installation